danilocangucu/goldenrack-backend/README.md

 # Golden Rack BACKEND

 Welcome to the Golden Rack's backend!
 This API was built by [Danilo Canguçu](https://github.com/danilocangucu) as part of Integrify's 2024 Node.js cohort.
-The project provides a platform for buying/selling vinyl records a collection of vintage cars, including, among others, operations for creating, retrieving, updating, and deleting records.
+The project provides a platform for buying/selling vinyls from record stores, including, among others, operations for creating, retrieving, updating, and deleting records.
 It's mainly built using TypeScript Express.js and MongoDB – [see full technologies, in Built With section](#built-with) – offering a robust backend solution for [golden ears](https://en.wikipedia.org/wiki/Golden_ear).

 ## Getting Started